 My research is in personnel economics: the economic analysis of human resources.
-My studies primarily involve working with companies to analyze their hiring, promotions, and incentives using interviews, applied theory, and econometric methods.
-I also read across disciplines and collaborate with organizational researchers outside economics, particularly with economic sociologists.
-My work has been published or is forthcoming in the Quarterly Journal of Economics, Review of Economic Studies, Journal of Labor Economics, Academy of Management Journal, Management Science, Organization Science, Strategic Management Journal, American Sociological Review, Demography, the ILR Review, and Industrial Relations, and covered by the NY Times, WSJ, NPR, Financial Times, and other outlets.
+My studies primarily involve working with companies to analyze hiring, promotions, and incentives using interviews, applied theory, and econometric methods.
+I also collaborate with organizational researchers outside economics, particularly with economic sociologists.
+My work has been published or is forthcoming in the Quarterly Journal of Economics, Review of Economic Studies, Journal of Labor Economics, Academy of Management Journal, Management Science, Organization Science, Strategic Management Journal, American Sociological Review, Demography, the ILR Review, and Industrial Relations, and covered by the NY Times, WSJ, NPR, the Economist, Financial Times, and other outlets.

 I received my PhD in 2013 from the MIT Sloan School of Management and my BS from Cornell's School of Industrial and Labor Relations.
 I teach Masters of HR Compensation and Benefits, MBA Negotiations, and PhD Economics of HR.
 My digital self is tirelessly teaching Managing Employee Compensation on Coursera.

-*** I'll be on sabbatical leave Aug 2023-July 2024.
-I plan to be at Stanford GSB in the Spring and possibly spend some time at some other places as well.
+*** I am on sabbatical leave Aug 2023-July 2024.
+I will be at Stanford GSB in the Spring and will spend some time in Chicago, Boston, and Philadelphia in the Fall.